Domat/Ems: Heritage sites of national significance

+Apartment building Fravi

+The Fravi apartment building was built between 2005 and 2016 according to plans by Raphael Zuber and civil engineer Patrick Gartmann.
+Contributors were Takaaki Murakami and David Gianinazzi.
+Photographed by Javier Miguel Verme.
+It was shown at the Venice Biennale of Architecture in 2016.

 Transportation

 The municipality has four railway stations: Domat/Ems, Ems Werk, Reichenau-Tamins, and Felsberg.
 The last two are located at the borders of Reichenau and Felsberg respectively, serving these municipalities.
 All four are located on the Landquart–Thusis line; Reichenau-Tamins is the junction of that line with the Reichenau-Tamins–Disentis/Mustér line.
 Between them there is regular service to Disentis/Mustér, Scuol-Tarasp, Chur, and St. Moritz.